What Is an RSVP Invitation Card?

 2. Put a Deadline for the Responses

 Just like the statistics have shown, some guests have no sense of urgency.
-Urge them to hasten their responses by putting a deadline into your simple invitation.
+Urge them to hasten their responses by putting a deadline into your simple invitation card.
 Emphasize this by using a different and larger font, italicizing it, etc. You may use a different design for this one to attract your readers.

 3. Provide Your Contact Information